RunestoneInteractive/pythonds/_sources/SortSearch/TheBinarySearch.rst

       :feedback_c:  Looks like you might be off by one, be careful that you are calculating the midpont using integer arithmetic.
       :feedback_d: Binary search starts at the midpoint and halves the list each time.
 It is done when the list is empty.

       Suppose you have the following sorted list [3, 5, 6, 8, 11, 12, 14, 15, 17, 18] and are using the recursive binary search algorithm.
-Which group of numbers correctly shows the sequence of comoparisons used to search for the key 16?
+Which group of numbers correctly shows the sequence of comparisons used to search for the key 16?